Dynamic-Book/DyboApp/README.md

 cd Cuis/Cuis-Smalltalk-Dev
 ./DyboApp/startIDE.sh
 ```

 A new image dyboIDE.image is built.
+This is the development
+environment for the DyboApp.

-In the image execute
+In the Workspace window, execute the statement `DySystem
+beDevelopment`, it will set up the paths to the resources to test
+appropriately the application.

-`DySystem beDevelopment`, execute `Dynabook new` (to come) to start the
+Then, execute `Dybo new` to start the application.
-application.

 Have an interesting exploration!

 ## License

-Copyright Hilaire Fernandes 2023, 2024
+Copyright Hilaire Fernandes 2023, 2024, 2025